 Based on input from EL students and parents, staffing of an Instructional Assistant-Bilingual is desired as is contract services with a provider to translate coursework (beyond text) to home language if IA-Bilingual is not able to do so.
-This will be shared in budget meeting in Spring, 2022.
+This has been shared in budget meetings and various meetings with Educational Services, Malibu Pathway, Fiscal Services, and Human Resources.